SteamFork/SteamForkTools/README.md

 curl -L https://github.com/SteamFork/SteamForkTools/raw/main/install.sh | bash
 ```

-Return to Gamescope, and your plugins should be available.
+Return to Game Mode, and your changes should be available.